kvendrik/Browserkit.js/readme.md

 ## Custom Builds
 After you cloned this repository to your computer you are able to create custom builds using Browserkit's `grunt custom` task.

-Let's say we did a small project in which we used the complete Browserkit library.
-Now everything is almost done and all that is left for us to do is to minimizing the data as much as possible.
+Let's say we worked on a small project in which we used the complete Browserkit library.
+Now everything is almost done and all that is left for us to do is minimizing the data as much as possible.

 Looking through our JavaScript it seems we are only using the `click`, `ajax` and `toggleClass` methods.

-Using `grunt custom` we can create a build that only includes these methods and their dependencies and leaves out all the other methods which we don't need for our project.
+Using `grunt custom` we can create a build that only includes these methods and their dependencies and leaves out all the other methods we don't need for our project.
 This can save us a good amount of data.

-Be arare that the parameters we need to pass to the task are not the methods but the files we want to include.
+Be aware that the parameters we need to pass to the task are not the methods but the files we want to include.

 * `click` can be found in custom-eventlisteners.js
 * `ajax` can be found in ajax.js